newtmitch/minecraft-server/README.md

     docker run -ti -p 25565:25565 -p 25566:25566 mitch/mc bash

 Or how about if you want the server local on your filesystem so you can fiddle with settings without dropping into the server at all? **NOTE: this will make mods to your local filesystem in the same repo directory as you're sitting now...**

 ### AWS or other local Linux system

 If you're building on AWS, I suggest the t2.small at a minimum.
 I saw a "server running behind" message the first time I logged in, but not after that.
 If you want to not risk that, go with a t2.medium.
+NOTE: This appears to have become more of an issue as time has gone on - I just upgraded to the 1.13 version of the Minecraft server and the small image couldn't keep up.
+I recommend at least a medium at this point.

 If using a local Linux image, you're ready to go.